Updated June 2024

 As we said in the introduction, consumer apps usually aren’t suitable for business, especially team communication.

-All of the most popular ones—WhatsApp, Telegram, Line, Viber, Facebook Messenger—come with individual or group chats.
-All allow audio calls and most allow video calls (although some, like WhatsApp, only allow video calls on mobile and not on desktop).
+The most popular free message apps—WhatsApp, Telegram, Line, Viber, Facebook Messenger—come with individual or group chats.
+All allow audio calls and most do allow video calls (although some, like WhatsApp, only allow video calls on mobile and not desktop).

-Flipping between apps is a reality of the modern worklife, but if you can, try to cut the number down a little.
-Plenty of apps on this list come with a slew of features and are vying to be the all-in-one solution your team needs.
-So without further ado, let’s get started.
+Flipping between apps is a reality of modern work life, but if you can, try to cut the number down a little—it’ll be easier for your IT team to manage, and it’ll cost you less in the long run too.
+Plenty of free messaging apps for business on this list come with a slew of features and are pretty complete solutions on their own.
+Let’s get started.

 1. RingCentral